Hey, happy Friday. I’m excited to share a new video with you today that will help you with your shoulder pain or back

 #3 – Chair Arches

 Sit upright on a chair.
 Lace your fingers behind your head, and then arch back.
 Bringing the elbows back will create a stretch in the front of the shoulder.
-Work on tightening up the midback are, stretching the midback muscles that tend to be weak when it relates to shoulder pain.
+Work on tightening up the midback is, stretching the midback muscles that tend to be weak when it relates to shoulder pain.

 #4 – Prisoner Squat

 Lace your hands behind your head, pulling your elbows back, and go through a squatting movement.
 Squatting is good for strengthening the legs.
 A strong lower body helps achieve a stronger back.
 When squatting, try to get as deep as you can.
 This should target the glutes and the hamstrings.
 Loosening up the midback muscles helps bring back those shoulders.

 Give those four exercises a go.
 These are quick shoulder and back pain exercises that you can go through.

 Rick Kaselj, MS